SciML/Catalyst.jl/docs/src/introduction_to_catalyst/advanced_intro_to_catalyst.md

 ```

 ### [System types and their conversions](@id advanced_intro_to_catalyst_background_systems)
-We have previously noted that Catalyst CRN models (generated by e.g. `@reaction_network`) are stored in so-called `ReactionSystem` structures.
-Above we also noted that ModelingToolkit's `ODESystem` can be used as input to `ODEProblem`s in the same manner as Catalyst's `ReactionSystem`.
-What happens is that `ReactionSystem`s can be converted to `ODESystem`:
+We have previously noted that Catalyst CRN models (generated by e.g. the `@reaction_network` DSL) are stored in so-called `ReactionSystem` structures.
+These can (just like ModelingToolkit's `ODESystem`s) be used as input to `ODEProblem`s.
+Internally, what actually happens here is that Catalyst's `ReactionSystem`s are converted to ModelingToolkit `ODESystems`, which are used for the actual simulation.
+To demonstrate we carry out the same process manually.
+First we use the `convert` function to convert our `REactionSystem` to an `ODESystem`:
 ```@example advanced_intro_to_catalyst_mtk
 using Catalyst
 rsys = @reaction_network begin